 City of Aiken Hospitality Tax

 We will update this graph on a monthly basis to reflect the amount collected as well as the amount spent.
-The budget for the Hospitality Tax is based on an estimated collection amount of $100,000 per month.
 The Council-approved Hospitality Tax budget will be used for a number of visitor- and tourism-related expenditures including upkeep and expenses at Citizens Park and Rye Patch, building improvements at the H.O.
 Weeks Center and the Smith-Hazel Recreation Center, a new roof at Smith-Hazel Recreation Center and the resurfacing of tennis courts at the H.O.
 Weeks Center.

 Effective June 1, 2015, the City of Aiken began collecting a 1% Hospitality Tax.
 These taxes are to be collected by your business and remitted to the City of Aiken.
 The tax is to be remitted to the City of Aiken by the 20th of each month with the tax being based on the previous month’s gross receipts.
 A penalty of 5% of the unpaid tax will be levied for each month or portion thereof after the due date until paid.
 The first collection of this tax will be due July 20, 2015 based on your June, 2015 collections.
 Please remember payments are due prior to the 20th of each month to avoid any penalty.
 The ordinance passed by City Council on 5/11/2015 defines the hospitality tax as follows: The Hospitality Tax: A uniform tax equal to one percent (1%) is hereby imposed on the gross proceeds derived from the sale of prepared meals and beverages sold in establishments, or sales of prepared meals and beverages sold in establishments licensed for on-premises consumption of alcoholic beverages, beer, or wine, and is imposed on every person engaged in the business of furnishing food and beverage services, whether dine in or take out, within the City of Aiken.
 In addition, the local hospitality tax shall be imposed on all food and beverages prepared or modified by convenience stores, fast food service outlets, or grocery stores within the City of Aiken.